KidPudel/Iggy-s-Vault/go-lookup/std database.md

 ## drivers
-Go's standard library provides package [[database-driver]] `database/sql/driver` that defines interface to be implemented by database drivers as used (to be used) by package `sql`
+Go's standard library provides package [[database driver]] `database/sql/driver` that defines interface to be implemented by database drivers as used (to be used) by package `sql`

 [List of already implemented SQL drivers](https://go.dev/wiki/SQLDrivers)